“You always say you’re gonna do it, but you never do. I just want to make sure tonight is the real thing.”

 From the information available at this point, it is very clear she meant to kill him.
 Her negligence in not calling police when she could have saved his life by doing so was certainly intentional.
 Not only didn’t she try to stop him or get help, she mercilessly harassed and coerced him into committing suicide.

-The charge should be second-degree murder.
-In Carter’s case, depraved-heart murder would be a much better fit than involuntary manslaughter.
-She acted with depraved indifference.
+It seems a more appropriate charge would be depraved-heart murder, a much better fit than involuntary manslaughter.
+She acted knowingly and with depraved indifference.
+Her actions caused Conrad Roy’s death.
 Why should it make a difference that she did it via text messaging?
 To constitute depraved indifference, the defendant’s conduct must be wanton (without regard for what is right, just, humane, etc.; careless; reckless), deficient in a moral sense of concern, and lacking in regard for the life or lives of others.
 Depraved indifference focuses on the risk created by the defendant’s conduct, not the injuries actually resulting.

 “In United States law, depraved-heart murder, also known as depraved-indifference murder, is an action where a defendant acts with a “depraved indifference” to human life and where such act results in a death.
 In a depraved-heart murder, defendants commit an act even though they know their act runs an unusually high risk of causing death or serious bodily harm to someone else.
 If the risk of death or bodily harm is great enough, ignoring it demonstrates a “depraved indifference” to human life and the resulting death is considered to have been committed with malice aforethought.
 In most states, depraved-heart killings constitute second-degree murder.” ~ Wikipedia